lukemonahan/splunk_modinput_prometheus/README.md

 Pros:

  - Most efficient way to ingest all, or nearly all, metrics from a Prometheus server into Splunk
- - HA and scaling of Splunk achievable with HTTP load balancers
+ - HA and scaling of Splunk ingestion is achievable with HTTP load balancers

 Cons:

  - Must send metrics to Splunk with same frequency as they are gathered into Prometheus
- - Probably not the best choice unless you want to send almost all Prometheus metrics to Splunk

 ![](https://raw.githubusercontent.com/ltmon/splunk_modinput_prometheus/master/arch_remotewrite.png)

 ### Hybrid
-All metrics gathered by the above methods are in a consistent format in Splunk, and reporting over them will be no different.
+All metrics gathered by the above methods are in a consistent format in Splunk, and reporting over them will be no different no matter how they are gathered.
 Because of this, different ways of delivering metrics for different use cases could be implemented.

 ![](https://raw.githubusercontent.com/ltmon/splunk_modinput_prometheus/master/arch_hybrid.png)